-Our patent portfolio includes drug delivery device patents directed to the EyeGate® II Delivery System and other drug delivery devices, drug composition patent applications directed to EGP-437 and other product candidates, and patent applications directed to methods of treatment utilizing EGP-437, as well as the other product candidates.
-These patents and patent applications, if they were to issue, are expected to expire between 2018 and 2029.
+Our patent portfolio includes drug delivery device patents covering the EyeGate® 11 Delivery System and other drug delivery devices, drug composition patent applications covering EGP-437 and other product candidates, and patent applications covering methods of treatment utilizing EGP-437, as well as the other product candidates, that are expected to provide exclusivity in the U.S. until at least 2029.

 We have been developing drugs and drug delivery systems for non-invasive treatment on the eye for several years.
 These delivery systems include various patented and patent pending iontophoretic drug delivery devices that have been individually designed to treat components of the eye, such as the cornea, sclera, and combinations thereof.
 These devices have been further improved to provide better patient comfort levels as well as treatment times.
-The ever growing delivery system patent portfolio consists of eight Patent families, which includes twelve U.S. Patents, fifty-five corresponding International Patents, three pending U.S. Applications, and twenty corresponding pending international applications.
+The ever growing delivery system patent portfolio consists of eight Patent families, which includes twelve U.S. Patents, fifty-five International Patents, three pending U.S. Applications, and twenty pending international applications.
 Sixty-seven of our patents are held by our subsidiary, EyeGate Pharma S.A.S, a French corporation, or EyeGate S.A.S.

 We have also developed patent pending drug compositions that work with our patented delivery systems and treatments utilizing these drug compositions and patent delivery systems.
-This includes three Patent families with four U.S. Patents Applications and eleven corresponding International Patent Applications.
+This includes three Patent families with four U.S. Patents Applications and eleven International Patent Applications.

-License Agreement
+License Agreements

 Eyegate S.A.S., is party to a certain Amended and Restated License Agreement with the University of Miami and its School of Medicine, dated as of December 16, 2005.
 This license agreement grants us the right to use certain French, European, Canadian, Japanese, American, Mexican, Korean, Brazilian and Israeli patents in our EGP-437 Combination Product.
 Under this agreement, we are obligated to pay an annual license fee of \$12,500, certain milestone payments pertaining to EGP-437 Combination Product development milestones, and following the commercialization of EGP-437 Combination Product, royalties based on percentages (in the low single digits) of the net sales of any products we sell that are subject to the license agreement, which would include our EGP-437 Combination Product relating to its incorporation of the EyeGate® II Delivery System.
 All annual license fee and milestone payments have been paid to date.
-The total amount of milestone payments paid to date under this license agreement is \$30,000 and there are potential aggregate additional amounts of up to \$150,000 due on certain milestones being met.
-On July 7, 2014, we entered into an amendment to such license agreement, whereby the parties agreed to eliminate the minimum royalty provisions and related obligations in exchange for the increase of certain future milestone payments as well as the issuance of 165,091 shares of our common stock to the licensor.
+On July 7, 2014, we entered into an amendment to such license agreement, whereby the parties agreed to eliminate the minimum royalty provisions and related obligations in exchange for the increase of certain future milestone payments as well as the issuance of 165.091 shares of our common stock to the licensor.
 This license agreement remains in effect until the later of twelve (12) years after the date of the first commercial sale of the applicable product or the date of the last to expire patent relating to the patent rights under the Agreement.
 Upon such expiration and assuming it was not terminated earlier in accordance with its terms, we retain a fully paid up and perpetual license to the product and certain intellectual property unless the license agreement.
-The license agreement also provides that it may be terminated by either party in the case of continued material breach or provision of false reports, by the licensor pertaining to certain bankruptcy or insolvency circumstances regarding our company or by us upon 90 days prior written notice.
+The license agreement also provides that it may be terminated by either party in the case of continued material breach or provision of false reports, by the licensor pertaining to certain bankruptcy or insolvency circumstances regarding our company or by us upon 90 days prior written